jezhumble/cdsite/_pages/foundations/test-automation.md

   updating test documentation to keep it up-to-date.

 In order to build quality in to software, we need to adopt a different approach.
-Our goal is to run many different types of tests&mdash;both manual and automated&mdash;_continually_ throughout the delivery process.
+Our goal is to run many different types of tests---both manual and automated---_continually_ throughout the delivery process.
 The types of tests we want to run are nicely laid out the quadrant diagram created by Brian Marick, below: